 On and off the circus ring :

-Antoine Berjeaut (trumpet, flugelhorn), Basile Naudet (alto sax), Boris Boublil (keyboards, guitar), Camille Secheppet (alto sax), Clea Torales (flute, voices), Fabien Debellefontaine (sousaphone), Fabrice Dominici (juggling and burlesque), Fabrice Theuillon (baritone sax), François Roche-Juarez (trombone), Guillaume Christophel (tenor sax, clarinet), Hanno Baumfelder (trombone), Ianik Tallet (drums), Jeannot Salvatori (alto sax, cavaquinho, voices), Judith Wekstein (bass trombone), Julien Rousseau (trumpet, mellophone, flugelhorn), Léa Ciechelski (flutes, voices), Nicolas Stephan (tenor sax, voice), Pierre Millet (trumpet, flugelhorn), Rémi Bezacier (trampoline), Sven Clerx (percussion), Viivi Roiha (rope and suspension), Yann Ecauvre or Delphine Dupin (burlesque acrobat)
+Antoine Berjeaut (trumpet), Basile Naudet (alto and sopranino saxes), Bertrand Landhauser (trombone, keyboards), Boris Boublil (keyboards, guitar), Camille Secheppet (alto sax, clarinet), Clea Torales (flute, voice), Fabien Debellefontaine (sousaphone), Fabrice Dominici (juggling and burlesque), Fabrice Theuillon (baritone sax), François Roche-Juarez (trombone, voice), Guillaume Christophel (tenor sax, clarinet), Hanno Baumfelder (trombone), Ianik Tallet (drums), Jeannot Salvatori (alto sax, cavaquinho, voice), Julien Rousseau (euphonium, soprano trombone), Léa Ciechelski (flutes, voice), Nicolas Stephan (tenor sax, voice), Pierre Millet (trumpet), Rémi Bezacier (trampoline), Sven Clerx (percussion), Viivi Roiha (rope and suspension), Yann Ecauvre or Delphine Dupin (burlesque acrobat)

 Bernard Molinier , Max Héraud, Laurent Mulowsky, Benjamin Leroy (Builders and tent erectors) / Hervé Banache , Julien Favreuil (rope access technicians) / Jacques-Benoît Dardant, Anne Palomeres (lighting engineer) / Zakariya Cammoun, Rose Bruneau, Geoffrey Durcak, François-Xavier Delaby, Manu Martin (sound engineer)